 - Spinal fluid leak

 Some operations for dizziness result in a temporary leak of spinal fluid (fluid surrounding the brain).
 This leak is always closed before the end of the surgery.
-Sometimes, however, the leak reopens and further surgery may be needed to stop it.
+Sometimes, however, the leak reopens and further surgery may be needed.

-Infection rarely happens after dizziness surgery.
+Infection rarely happens after inner ear dizziness surgery.
 Should it develop, however, it could lead to meningitis (an infection in the spinal fluid) and might require intravenous (IV) antibiotics.
-Fortunately, this complication is very rare.
+Fortunately, this complication is rare.

 A hematoma (collection of blood under the skin incision) develops in a very small number of cases.
 It may prolong hospitalization and healing.
 Another operation to remove the clot may be necessary.

-BC Balance and Dizziness Society.
+Balance & Dizziness Canada Society.
 A discussion of dizziness and balance disorders.
 Rev. 2012.